HadesVR/HadesVR/README.md

 - Figure out a better way to mount the tp4056 that doesnt involve hot glue
 - Implement hand bone finger tracking for games that use it
 - Implement battery % remaining
-- Write support for different controller types (htc)
-- Fix the trackpad Y axis not working at all
 - NEW: Upgrade Serial to HID
-- ~~Write a way to reset controller/headset yaw without having to press F8/F7~~